Cults-3

 SUBUD USA moved its headquarters to a Washington D.C. suburb in 2012.

 SUBUD received a land grant at the Crestone/Baca Community in Colorado from the Manitou Foundation.
+The

-Strong.
 Strong resides in China.

 George Soros, through his Open Society Foundation, funded Yayasan Usaha Mulia, a SUBUD humanitarian